visgl/probe.gl/docs/articles/about-benchmarking.md

 Instantiate the `Bench` class to create a benchmark suite. use `bench.group` to group bench cases and add headers.
 Use `bench.add` to register individual benchmarks.

+By default, each test case now runs a single iteration before reporting results.
+You can control this by passing an `iterations` option (or `minIterations` for backwards compatibility) to the `Bench` constructor or individual test cases.
+Supplying `iterations` (the default) runs a fixed number of passes and skips the adaptive run-until-time behavior; explicitly clearing `iterations` restores the adaptive timing based on `minIterations` and `time`.
+Increasing the iteration count will re-run the benchmark that many times and aggregate the results, at the cost of longer total execution time.